subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ f_{av} = -{\partial\log Z\over\partial\beta} \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (4) $$

-Note that the maximum entropy distribution for this case is not given by the uniform distribution $p_1={1\over n}$, and this is due to the fact that the $p_i$ values are constrained by the average $f_{av}$ from equation (1).
+Note that the maximum entropy distribution is not the uniform distribution $p_1={1\over n}$ of maximum ignorance, and this is due to the fact that we made use of the extra information in the $f_{av}$ value from equation (1).
 From the probability theory point of view, the maximum entropy estimate solved an old problem from the time of Laplace, namely what are the best probability estimates given insufficient information.
 Laplace recommended the use of of the uniform distribution in this situation.
 The maximum entropy technique allows us to improve upon this by incorporatong other pieces of information such as the average, if they are available.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat13.png)